Free FAFSA Guide

 Students and parents can also use net price calculators to get an estimate of their eligibility for need-based aid at specific colleges and universities.

 Tip: The more accurate information provided, the closer the estimate will be.
-Unlike the FAFSA, the FAFSA4caster does not require a student to have a Federal Student Aid PIN or to provide a name and other personally identifiable information.
+Unlike the FAFSA, the FAFSA4caster does not require a student to have an FSA ID or to provide a name and other personally identifiable information.
 Students and parents can use the tool anonymously.
 They can also play what-if games or run simulations, changing the answers to specific questions to get insights into the impact on student aid eligibility.

-To start calculating an estimate of financial aid eligibility, visit www.fafsa4caster.ed.gov.
+To start calculating an estimate of financial aid eligibility, the FAFSA4caster.